softchris/golang-book/01-basics/03-if-and-else/README.md

 ## Multiple expressions

 Your expression can examine more than one variable or condition.
-There are boolean operators you can use to help you.
+There are Boolean operators you can use to help you.
 Here are some operators you are likely to encounter:

 - `&&`, evaluates to true if values on the left and right side are both true.
 Here's an example of this operator in use: